public-key-cryptography/public-key-editor/README.md

-	played correctly for encrypted and unencrypted emails; a public key padding error was corrected so the decryption method removes the padding / space chars appended to the message; the SavedEmails class was modified to sort the emails in chronological order and to view, save, or delete the at- tached files and edit the messages; and the mail class was modified to save the message states in the user's mail directory.
+	played correctly for encrypted and unencrypted emails; a public key padding error was corrected so the decryption method removes the padding / space chars appended to the message; the SavedEmails class was modified to sort the emails in chronological order and to view, save, or delete the at- tached files and edit the messages; the mail class was modified to save the message states in the user's mail directory by clicking on the message icons; an icon / font size error was corrected;
+	a file description error was corrected that caused the delete attached files to display the file descriptions in base-64 for unencrypted emails; a passphrase substring error was corrected in the mail class; and an error that caused the icons to reset to the unread state if a message was deleted was corrected.